oddbird/css-sandbox/src/rwd/contain.md

 We need container queries to support that more common use-case.

+Conceptually, single-axis containment should not be hard to implement _if we can describe how it works_.
+But that may still be challenging...

 Single-axis containment only works if we can ensure that changes in the cross-axis have no impact on the contained axis.